rust-lang/rust/library/compiler-builtins/libm/README.md

 ## Contributing

-- Pick your favorite math function from the list below.
+- Pick your favorite math function from the [issue tracker].
 - Look for the C implementation of the function in the [MUSL source code][src].
 - Copy paste the C code into a Rust file in the `src` directory and adjust `src/lib.rs` accordingly.
 - Run `cargo watch check` and fix the compiler errors.